 Opportunities

-The Dalhousie Software Engineering Lab (DalSEL) is currently accepting applications for post-docs, PhD students, MSc students and undergraduate student research assistants (USRA).
-Read on to discover available projects and how to apply.
+The Dalhousie Software Engineering Lab (DalSEL) is only accepting applications for post-docs, PhD students, MSc students and undergraduate student research assistants (USRA) who win external awards such as the Killam Fellowship, Nova Scotia Graduate Scholarship, Canadian Graduate Scholarship, or NSERC USRA.
+Read on for details.

 Table of Contents